meteor/galaxy-docs/content/scaling.md

 Scaling and sizing your application is specific to the architecture and performance characteristics of your app.
 As apps grow they often require more resources to perform well.
 Galaxy accommodates growth by offering vertical and horizontal resource scaling.

-As long as you maintain one continously running container at all times, scaling with Galaxy happens without downtime, so your users will not experience service interruption.
+Scaling with Galaxy happens without downtime; your users will not experience service interruption, as long as you maintain at least one continuously running container at all times.

 <h3 id="what-to-look-for">What to look for</h3>